sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/servo.md

 </Tabs>

 :::note
 There are 8 servo ports.
-Numbering starts at 1.
+Indexing starts at 1.
-The motor controller board has only two additional servo ports.
+The motor controller board has only 2 additional servo ports.
 :::